 The NSWPN meets quarterly by video / audio conference (2 hours) with a specific theme for discussion with one face to face meeting (2 day) per year.
 Membership of the Network was initially at no cost, however operator representatives were encouraged to present at the meetings on specific topics to generate discussion and support between members.

-The network has now grown in membership, visibility and value such that there are now plans to maximise efficiency of the network by establishing a website and dedicated administration through Ridge for a small membership fee.
+The network has now grown in membership, visibility and value such that a website has been developed to maximise the effectiveness of the network and simplify the administration.
+“Full” membership is available for a small membership fee.
+“Guest” membership is free of charge but the level of access is restricted.

 For any further information on NSWPN, please feel free to email Paul Newberry